longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 * Thermald automatic configuration is buggy and returns all kind of unsupported zones.
 Thus thermald does not do anything useful.
 Do not use it for now.

+* Static noise in headphone jack when rebooting from Windows.
+Can be avoided by doing a complete shutdown instead of reboot.

 # Extra steps after installing Ubuntu

 Some things you should do after installing Ubuntu to get the most out of your installation.